tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 OPA is a general purpose policy engine, which allows for unified policy enforcement across platforms and across the software stack.
 OPA uses a high-level declarative language that lets you specify policy-as-code and APIs to offload policy decision-making from your software, providing a clear separation of concerns.

-In OPA a policy is a set of rules that govern the behaviour of a software service.
+In OPA a policy is a set of rules that govern the behavior of a software service.
 Policies can be used to encode information about how to comply with legal requirements, work within specific technical constraints, and to ensure consistency across releases and across platform instances.

 There are multiple ways to set up the type of controls that policy can be used to define, but as with security in general, it is useful to be able to apply controls in layers, so that the failure of misconfiguration of one layer does not lead to an enforcement failure.